mapugliese/radians-degrees/README.md

-# radians-to-degrees
+# radians-degrees
-Converts a given value in radians to the equivalent value in degrees
+Converts a given value in radians to the equivalent value in degrees and vice versa

 from https://edabit.com/challenge/2X2uZysLJ3CpsxLDD: